Protect Yourself From These Common Forms of Wage Theft

 Employees often use mobile devices to send and receive work-related emails.
-Employers must pay their workers for the time reading and responding to emails and texts messages while not on site.
+Employers must pay their workers for the time reading and responding to emails and text messages while not on site.

 In the past, employers were not responsible for this work because of the impracticality of calculating the hours worked.
 Recently, the Department of Labor developed a mobile timesheet app for iPhones and iPads that provides an easy way to track hours of work.
 Currently, there is no available version for Android devices, but there are numerous time-keeping apps offered by other vendors.

-If employers do not pay employees for remote work, they are violating the the law.
+If employers do not pay employees for remote work, they are violating the law.

 What To Do About Wage Theft

 If you are the victim of wage theft, you have rights.
 Every day, employers illegally deny employees money and benefits.
 A New York wage theft lawyer can help.